itsdk109/arithmetic_repo/README.md

 > + **func main() {}** is a function.
 Any code inside its curly brackets {} will be executed.
 > + **fmt.Println()** is a function made available from the fmt package.
 It is used to output/print text.

-# What We'll cover in this Go language tutorials Seris:
+# What We'll cover in this Go language Basic tutorials Seris:

 > + **Hello World**
 > + **Variables**